ember-digital/dev-test/README.md

 If you want to just get stuck in and skip our rational on coding exercises [click here](#instructions)...

 In order for you to progress through the interview process we would like to understand a little more about how you work, your experience and how you approach a given set of problems.
-To help us understand this, this repository contains a set of **short, time-boxed** (approximately 1-2 hours max) that you can use to exhibit your skills, abilities and thought processes.
+To help us understand this, this repository contains a set of **short, time-boxed** exercise (approximately 1-2 hours max) that you can use to exhibit your skills, abilities and thought processes.

 ## Our rational on offline coding exercises